patricksardinha/TailwindWPF/README.md

 ## Introduction

 TailwindWPF allows you to style your WPF controls with familiar Tailwind CSS-inspired syntax.
-No more repetitive XAML declarations - just use utility classes in a `tw:Tw.Class` attribute!
+No more repetitive XAML declarations - just use utility classes in a `tw:Tw.Class` or `tw:Tw.ResponsiveClass` attribute!

 ### Before
 ```xml